-The City of Gainesville, overall, faces a shortage in funding and financing available for the types of Are there barriers to improvement in revitalization and housing projects needed to address this target area? priority needs.
+What are the opportunities for improvement in this target area?
+Opportunity to increase affordable housing and the provision of services to provide decent housing and a suitable living environment for all Gainesville residents.
+Are there barriers to improvement in this target area?
+The City of Gainesville faces a shortage in funding and financing available for the types of revitalization and housing projects needed to address priority needs.
 There are also significant barriers related to Not In My Backyard concerns across the city, particularly in high opportunity neighborhoods.